codechangers/godzilla/src/resources/tutorials/examples/soccerGame3a.md

----
-title: Add More Characters
+# 3. Add More Characters

-subtitle: Learn how to create an awesome online soccer game!
-tags: [customize]
-author: jason
----
+Step (1/5) To add more characters to your game

 ##### 1. Upload all of our character images ([Need Help?](/tutorials/images/)).